 In the upper section of the calculator the reverberation time within the listening room is calculated depending on the construction, the size, and the furnishings of the room.
-Based on the reverberation time, the selected loudspeaker’s frequency response at the listening position is then calculated in the lower section of the calculator.
+Based on the reverberation time, the selected loudspeaker’s frequency response is then calculated in the lower section of the calculator.
 The frequency response not only depends on the position of the loudspeaker but also on the listening position.
 The drawn arrow indicates the transfer path for which the frequency response is valid.
 The colored map shows at which positions a good low frequency response of the selected loudspeaker can be expected.
 This map is dependant on the listening position as well.
 In addition the total frequency response of four identical subwoofers can be calculated.

 The calculator contains 37 generalized loudspeaker models derived from more than 650 real loudspeakers, which were measured in the labs of the journal Stereoplay.
 These generalized loudspeakers are described by their dimensions and the Thiele and Small parameters of their bass sources.
 The thin green lines in the picture on the left show, for example, the measured free field frequency response of 20 compact speakers with an effective diaphragm diameter of 105 ± 5 mm and a bass reflex port on the back side.
 The thick green line is the calculated frequency response of the corresponding generalized loudspeaker.
 The blue lines show the sound portions of each driver and bass reflex port.

 In order to select the appropriate generalized loudspeaker, determine the effective diameter of your woofer, measured from the center of the rubber surround on the one side to the center of the rubber surround on the other side of the diaphragm.
 In the case of floorstanding speakers 2-way and 3-way systems are differentiated.
 If you have a 2½-way floorstanding speaker, select a 2-way system.